-Your saliva is crucial in preventing tooth decay by washing away food particles and preventing bacterial growth.
+Your saliva is in preventing tooth decay by washing away food particles and preventing bacterial growth.
 If you’re suffering from dry mouth, you may have an increased risk for gum disease and tooth decay.

-Even some of the medications you may take for your osteoporosis can have negative side effects for the health of your jaw bone.
+Even some of the medications you may take for your osteoporosis can have for the health of your jaw bone.
 If you’re suffering from osteoporosis, be sure to mention your current treatment plan to your dentist so they can help you make the best decisions for your oral health and your overall health.

 Recent research shows a link between your oral health and your risk for dementia.

 One suggested that the bacteria that causes gingivitis may also be connected to Alzheimer’s disease.
 A involving 1,500 seniors in Japan from 2007 to 2012 found that participants with fewer teeth had a greater chance of developing dementia during the five years of the study.